Core Web Vitals for Framer Website Performance

 • Lighthouse Reports → Identify lingering performance issues, such as render-blocking resources.

-• Field Data (Chrome UX Report) → Analyse real-user performance trends over time.
+• Field Data (Chrome UX Report) → Analyze real-user performance trends over time.

 HTTP/3 improves page load times by 55%, making it essential to test if your server and hosting provider support it.

-Related Read: Creating a Maintenance Checklist for Ongoing Speed Optimisation in Framer
+Related Read: Creating a Maintenance Checklist for Ongoing Speed Optimization in Framer

 7.2 Performance Checklist for Future Pages

-To maintain site optimisation and ensure top-tier Framer website performance, establish a checklist for all new pages and updates.
+To maintain site optimization and ensure top-tier Framer website performance, establish a checklist for all new pages and updates.

 • Compress all hero images and visuals before uploading.